-Anyone who has played with vinyl knows that unusual shaped objects and tinier projects can be a challenge to craft when you are trying to use the larger surface of the original Easypresses.
-But with the Cricut EasyPress Mini you are able to achieve professional heat-transfer results, even for your most shapely objects and projects.
+Anyone who has played with vinyl knows that unusually shaped objects and tinier projects can be a challenge to craft when you are trying to use the larger surface of the original Easypresses.
+But with the Cricut EasyPress Mini, you are able to achieve professional heat-transfer results, even for your most shapely objects and projects.

 Get these adorable files inside the Freebie Vault!
 Find them under the SVG section!

-Here are a few types of iron-on surfaces that the new mini press makes possible to use!
+Here are a few types of iron-on surfaces that the new Cricut Easypress Mini makes it possible to use!

 - Baby shoes

 - Stuffed animals

 - Eyeglass cases

 - Certain shaped pillows